 Peach is a virtual organisation which provides us with unparalleled flexibility and efficiency.
 No outdated procedures, no high rise office rental and minimal carbon footprint.

 This decentralised structure is part of the reason Peach is able to offer cash rebates on loans.
 Lower overheads translate to a better deal for customers.
 We’ve had to work out new ways of working as a mortgage broker and the internet has been central to this.
-However unlike so many other brokers we have not cut costs by outsourcing the application process.
-When you deal with Peach you are dealing with Peach staff through the entire process.

 Senator Natasha Stott Despoja once humorously described Dr Gruen as “your classic underachiever.
 He has a PhD from ANU, he’s an economist, lawyer, historian, occasional media commentator and author.
 He has worked at the Business Council of Australia; is a former Presiding Commissioner of the Productivity Commission; and has been an influential adviser to Government Ministers, probably most well known as a central architect of the Button car plan”.